-A special report from Indiana University reveals that 2 out of 3 students are bored in class every day, while 17 percent say they are bored in every class.
-Additionally, 75 percent of the students surveyed said they were bored because the material "wasn't interesting” and nearly 40 percent were bored because they felt the material being taught “wasn't relevant."
+A special report from Indiana University revealed that 2 out of 3 students are bored in class every day, while 17 percent say they are bored in every class.
+Additionally, 75 percent of the students surveyed said they were bored because the material "wasn't interesting,” and nearly 40 percent were bored because they felt the material being taught “wasn't relevant."

 How can teachers work to eliminate boredom from their classrooms, and what strategies can they use to motivate and excite students?
-Greg Toppo, K-12 Education Reporter at USA Today, and Kurt Squire, Professor of Informatics at UC Irvine, say technology is the answer.
-Specifically, they believe that the technology used in video games and simulations is uniquely positioned to meet students where they are while challenging them at the optimal level.
+Greg Toppo, K-12 Education Reporter at USA Today, and Kurt Squire, Professor of Informatics at UC Irvine, say technology is part of the solution.

-“Failing is not fun, but not failing is even worse.
-For something to be a game… we expect something to push back at us."
+Failing is not fun, but not failing is even worse.
+For something to be a game… we expect something to push back at us.

--Greg Toppo, K-12 Education Reporter, USA Today, and author of “The Game Believes in You: How Digital Play Can Make Our Kids Smarter”
+--Greg Toppo, K-12 Education Reporter, USA Today, and author of The Game Believes in You: How Digital Play Can Make Our Kids Smarter

 The need for failure